costrouc/moa-grammar/docs/references.md

 seeing the implications of psi calculus.
 Established a minimum bound on the number of temporaries.

+Quote (page.
+2)

+> Efficiency is very important in scientific computing, and
+> consequently scien- tific software must be highly optimized.
+Ideally,
+> scientific programmers should be able to program using monolithic
+> array operations, and have their pro- grams automatically optimized to
+> produce very efficient object code.
+Currently, the dominant approach
+> to compiler optimization of array languages, Fortran 90, HPF, etc., is
+> to first scalarize the monolithic code, and then to do trans-
+> formational optimizations on the resulting scalarized loops.
+However,
+> much global information is obfuscated, or even lost, during the
+> scalarization pro- cess.
+In contrast, the results presented here (and
+> in Chamberlain et al. [1996], Humphrey et al. [1997], Hwang et
+> al. [1996, 2001], Lewis et al. [1998], Roth [2000], Roth and Kennedy
+> [1996], and Veldhuizen and Gannon [1998]) illustrate how a programming
+> style using monolithic array operations, and program anal- ysis of
+> such programs prior to scalarization, can be used to perform
+> high-level transformations.

+Quote (pg.
+27) listing similar software.

+> Such nonmaterialization in expressions is done in APL [Abrams 1970;
+> Budd 1984; Guibas and Wyatt 1978; Hassitt and Lyon 1972], Fortran
+> 90, HPF, ZPL [Lin and Snyder 1993], POOMA [Humphrey et al. 1997],
+> C++ templates [Veldhuizen 1995a, 1995b], Blitz++ [Veldhuizen 1998],
+> the Matrix Template Library (MTL) [Siek and Lumsdaine 1998], active
+> libraries [Veldhuizen and Gannon 1998], etc.

 ## [Generating indexing functions of regularly sparse arrays for array compilers](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.53.7877&rep=rep1&type=pdf)

 Talks about how the indexing function can be generalized for sparse arrays.